fosskers/aura/DESIGN.md

 - All output to terminal (save JSON data) is output in colour where appropriate.
   The user can disable this with `--no-colo{ur,r}`

+### Plugins
+This is very early stage planning.<BR>
+Suggestions:
+1. Like XMonad, behaviour is built around hooks/plugins that are themselves written in Haskell.
+There could be hooks like `buildHook`, `apiHook`, `installHook` etc., that can be overridden or added to.
+Aura comes bundled with default behaviour, and a `AuraConf.hs` is written somewhere for the users to edit if they wish.
+Some command `aura --recompile` could rebuild it with the new Haskell-based changes added in. `AuraConf.hs` could potentially be `.pacnew`d if need be.
+2. An interface via JSON.
+Build `stages` could be defined (Dep Check, Build, Install, etc.) and the plugin would indicate which stage it was for.
+   Bash lines could be included to be called in a child process during that stage.
+Either that, or some child process actor system where Haskell data could be passed between actors to ensure type safety.
+   Those plugins could be packaged as `aura-plugin-foo` and installed to some specific location where Aura would call for them.

 ### Haskell Requirements
 #### Strings
 - All Strings are represented as `Text` from `Data.Text`.
 This is available